johnathanvman/F6/index.md

 					}
 				}else if(map[party.y][party.x].tag == "Indoors"){
 					if(map[party.y][party.x].units[0].Tags[0] == "Foxgirl"){
 						Entrys.push("I walk inside AMAP.
-A group of meditating TAGs glare at me!
+A group of relaxing TAGs glare at me!
 They stand, ready for a fight!")
 					}else{
 						Entrys.push("I walk inside AMAP.
 A group of angry TAGs glare at me!
 They look ready for a fight!")
 					}